alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

   Because these alterations happen at the data level before the training process even begins, they can be especially insidious, introducing long-lasting biases and vulnerabilities into the trained model.

+  Because these attacks happen at the data level, and the machine learning model is designed to minimize the error based on that data, the model may still achieve a high accuracy rate during training and validation, albeit a misleading one.
+The attack tricks the model into thinking it is performing well because it is being tested on compromised data, which aligns with the incorrect associations it has learned.
 -
 -
 -